Santeria (song): Commercial performance

 "Santeria" was a moderate U.S. crossover hit, selling over 5 million copies and cracking the Top 5 on Billboards Modern Rock Tracks chart as well as reaching number 43 on the Hot 100 Airplay chart.

 Media usage

 The song is a playable track on the 2008 video game Guitar Hero World Tour, and was released as a downloadable song for Rock Band 3 in 2012 as well as Rocksmith 2014 in 2014.
 The song was featured in the films Idle Hands, Knocked Up, Remember the Daze, This is 40 and the remake of White Men Can't Jump.
+The song is also on the video game Fortnite Festival.